roman-milk/roman-milk.github.io/mary-fred-and-the-gangster.md

  "What?"
 Fred asked, "Fuck black men?"

  "No" Mary replied, "I don't care about the color, but I do want a lot of cocks.
 I'm sorry baby, but I'm afraid your little Mary is hooked on gangbangs."
-Report_Story #1